AlejandraSC/homes/README.md

 # Once the project is downloaded or cloned, to make sure of having installed all the dependencies/libraries of the project, it is recommendable you execute:
 npm install

-# Then, to launch the project into the para lanzar el proyecto you have to write:
+# Then, to launch the project you have to write:
 ng serve --open